FranckLejzerowicz/Xsourcetracking/README.md

 ```

 The file must be tab-delimited.
 BIOM files are not accepted directly as input; convert to TSV first (`biom convert -i table.biom -o table.tsv --to-tsv`).

-For sourcetracker2, the tool itself converts the TSV to BIOM internally before running the method.

 ### Metadata table (`-m` / `--m-metadata`)